How we'll reach our climate and environment goals

 Shifting to electric vehicles

 We are transitioning our municipal fleet to electric vehicles and currently have 24 fully-electric fleet vehicles.
-By the end of 2022, our goal is to have 90% of the District’s light duty fleet to be electric.
 Additional electric vehicles will be purchased as older vehicles are replaced and more electric options become available on the market.

 Adopting greener paving methods